kerrickwoyshner/Amazon-NodeJS-Imitator/Bamazon - Manager/README.md

 # Bamazon-Node-App: Manager

-A take on the classic bargain-hunter using the command line in Node.js and databases in Sequel Pro/MySQL.
+A shopping support tool designed for managers to view products in low supply and add products to their inventory count.
+This application is equipped with flexible databases in Sequel Pro/MySQL.

 To begin: